-The detail included in annual reports and/or websites varied with some firms opting for succinct statements and others providing extended information on strategy and detailed case studies.
+The detail included in annual reports and/or websites varied with some firms opting for succinct statements to ensure compliance, and others providing extended information on strategy and detailed case studies.
 Since the Guidelines were first implemented the level of disclosure by firms has generally increased, and with some firms in the US now also listed on the NYSE, the detail of some of these disclosures is much higher.
-The requirements least adhered to and most difficult to find are the statement of investment holding periods and confirmation that arrangements are in place to deal with conflicts of interests.
-Both of these criteria are difficult to locate as there are a number of relevant pages where this information could be displayed and only a few words are required for each.
-Providing case studies has also proven to be another criteria which firms are less likely to adhere to, however this is not a compulsory requirement.
-For firms which have an investor relations login section, information on limited partners is found after logging on.
+As in previous years, the requirements least adhered to and most difficult to find are the statement of investment holding periods, and confirmation that arrangements are in place to deal with conflicts of interests.
+Both of these criteria are difficult to locate as there are a number of relevant webpages where this information could be displayed and only a few words are required for each.
+Providing case studies is another criterion which firms are less likely to adhere to, however this is not a compulsory requirement.

 The majority of firms provided these disclosures through regular updating of the website rather than through an annual report.
 Some firms included these disclosures in prior years' reports still accessible on the website and it is recommended to re-confirm these each year.
 Those firms' websites which dedicated a page or section to state their commitment to the Guidelines and to demonstrate their compliance with the criteria appear to be more accessible and make the process of monitoring their adherence much easier.
 Other firms provide the same level of commitment however the disclosure requirements are spread through a large website and are less straightforward to locate.
+There were also instances where firms provided some disclosures on their website and others in their annual report.

 There are firms which display their commitment to the Guidelines in what might be considered to be an "unusual" place.
 For example, international firms may include this information in a "Global reach" section.
 The expected and common area for these disclosures would be under any of the following headings: transparency, disclosure, governance, ESG, reports.
-There a few examples of reference to the Guidelines being in the small print of the website.
+There a few examples of reference to the Guidelines being in the small print of the website, alongside links to terms & conditions and the sitemap.

 Another point to consider when analysing firms' websites is their size; having a large website can make it more difficult to find Guidelines disclosures.
-This can be as a result of a number of microsites which stem from the parent website or due to the variation in strategies which the firm operates or located in the detail of specific funds.
-Therefore for larger websites, it would be beneficial to have a separate page for Guidelines disclosures.
+Disclosures can be spread across a number of webpages or microsites, which stem from the parent website, or in the detail of specific strategies or funds.
+Therefore, for larger websites, it would be beneficial to have a separate page or document for Guidelines disclosures.